Skyemou5/Pysoma/README.md

 - Implement unit testing
 - Implement project scanning
 - refactor print statements for an actual logging system
+- impliment CLI tool that lets you specify a YAML file to use a project template

 # Roadmap
 - add support for game projects with unity and unreal and possibly godot